Museum of Sohrab

 close

-Museum of Sohrab was by appointment only.
-Events at Museum of Sohrab were by invitation only and RSVP required.
-Access to the collection, the Blue Room Library, the White Room Archives, Sazmanab Video Library, and the Sazmanab Digital Archives required advanced booking.
+Visit is by appointment only.
+Events at the apartment are by invitation only and RSVP required.
+Access to the items from the collection, the Blue Room Library, the White Room Archives, Sazmanab Video Library, and the Sazmanab Digital Archives require advanced booking.

-To book an appointment you had to visit the online appointment system.
-The address and directions were provided upon confirmation of booking.
+To book an appointment you have to visit the online appointment system.
+The address and directions are provided upon confirmation of booking.

 Online appointment system